11 S Union St #731, Montgomery, AL, 36130

 Steve has distinguished himself as a servant of his community for many years.
 He is a long-time member of the Scottsboro Rotary Club and has served as president of the Greater Jackson County Chamber of Commerce.
 He is a founding member of Leadership Jackson County and a class member of Leadership Alabama Class 10.
 Steve has also served on the boards of the United Way, Boy Scouts of America and on the board of directors of the FNB Bank of Scottsboro.

 Steve is a member of First United Methodist Church and has served as chairman of the trustees.
 He has two children – both are graduates of the Scottsboro City School system and Auburn University.
 His daughter, Laura Ann, and son-in-law, Drew Mims, are the proud parents of three children: Parker and twin sons Cooper and Jackson.
-His son Jager and his wife Jackie share son, Matty, and live in Houston, Texas.
+His son Jager and his wife Jackie have two sons, Matty and Titus and live in Houston, Texas.
 Jager works with Exxon-Mobil.

 Steve was elected to the Alabama State Senate in November, 2014, representing Senate District 8 and reelected in 2018.
 District 8 includes DeKalb, Jackson, Eastern Madison and parts of South Huntsville.